Twin House Bed Frame + Trundle Bed Woodworking Plan

 For a colorful pop, use our colorwashing stain technique to stain the bed ANY color you like!

 The little details are what make any project.
 I love the little pendant light hanging from the roof.
 IKEA carries light cords for $5 that plug into an outlet.
 They also carry cords with fun colors for $8.
-Add a pendant cover/shade that fits your decor and you have the cutest House Frame Bed on the block!
+Add a pendant cover/shade that fits your decor or hang a strand of string lights and you have the cutest House Frame Bed on the block!

 Feb 2018: Reader Alisha submitted this bed that she built and it is perfectly adorable!